 Among demonstrators interviewed, opinions on recent US actions varied.

-Some strongly defended Trump, saying he should be supported “without ifs or buts.”
-The majority, though, expressed negative views on his recent conduct, reflecting a widespread belief that US decisions do not always align with the interests of the Italian and European Right.
+Some strongly defended Trump, saying he should be supported “without ifs or buts”.
+The majority, though, expressed reservations about his recent conduct, reflecting a broader view that US decisions do not necessarily coincide with the priorities of the Italian and European Right.

-Most respondents supported the critical positions adopted by Salvini and by Italian Prime Minister Giorgia Meloni in recent days.
-These criticisms, though, were not voiced from the stage during the rally.
+Most respondents supported the critical positions adopted by Salvini and by Italian Prime Minister Giorgia Meloni in recent days, although these criticisms were not voiced from the stage during the rally.

-The rally itself did not produce any clear signs of strategic innovation on how to address tensions with the US or Orbán’s electoral setback on being ousted as prime minister.
+The rally itself did not produce clear signs of a new strategy for handling tensions with the US or responding to Orbán’s electoral setback.

-Instead, speakers largely called for unity and cohesion in what all repeatedly described as a “delicate,” “difficult” and “problematic” moment.
+Instead, speakers largely called for unity and cohesion in what they repeatedly described as a “delicate,” “difficult” and “problematic” moment.

 Whether the Patriots for Europe group will adjust its strategy in response to transatlantic tensions and Orbán’s defeat remains unclear.
 For now, the prevailing message is one of unity, as the movement seeks to navigate an increasingly complex political phase.